AdobeDocs/experience-manager-cloud-service.en/help/forms/generate-document-of-record-for-non-xfa-based-adaptive-forms.md

 Keep in mind the following considerations and limitations when working on Document of Record for Adaptive Forms.

 * Document of Record templates do not support rich text.
-Therefore, any rich text in the static Adaptive Form or in the information filled in by the end user appears as plain text in the Document of Record.
+Therefore, any rich text in the static Adaptive Form or in the information filled in by the user appears as plain text in the Document of Record.
 * Document fragments in an Adaptive Form do not appear in the Document of Record.
 However, Adaptive Form Fragments are supported.
 * Content binding in Document of Record generated for XML Schema based Adaptive Form is not supported.
 * Localized version of Document of Record is created on demand for a locale when the user requests the rendering of the Document of Record.
 Localization of Document of Record occurs along with localization of Adaptive Form. <!-- For more information on localization of Document of Record and Adaptive Forms see Using AEM translation workflow to localize Adaptive Forms and Document of Record.-->